Skip to main content

 1. Provost in Prison!
 Franklin Accused!

-6. Part 5: "The Sphere of Political Tumult"
+6. Chapter 5: "The Sphere of Political Tumult"

 1. Broadsides: Popular Voices?

-7. Part 6: Paine, Penn, and the Revolutions of Philadelphia
+7. Chapter 6: Paine, Penn, and the Revolutions of Philadelphia

 1. Constituting a New Order